-Taking a prenatal vitamin is the best way to ensure you are getting enough folic acid on your fertility journey, but you can also add a diet source to your intake, as well.
-And don’t worry – there is no such thing as too much folic acid.
+Taking a prenatal vitamin is the best way to ensure you are getting enough folic acid on your fertility journey.
+But you can also add a diet source to your intake, as well.
+And don’t worry, there is no such thing as too much folic acid.

 Folic acid is an essential nutrient that every woman should take when planning to get pregnant.
 So kick off your day with a green smoothie, freshly squeezed orange juice, or a handful of almonds.
 You’ll be glad you did!